 If you’re self-employed, a student, a stay at home parent, or not in paid employment, KiwiSaver is a flexible option for you.
 You can set your own contribution level and choose to make regular or one off contributions.
 If you do choose to contribute, and you are eligible, you may get the annual Government contribution of $521.43 each year.
 To find out more, check out our Making the most of KiwiSaver guide.

-You can join KiwiSaver any time before you turn 65.
-You do need to be a KiwiSaver member for five years and be aged 65 before you can make retirement withdrawals.
+Once you are over the age of 65 you will generally be eligible for KiwiSaver retirement withdrawals.
+Other eligibility rules may apply if you joined before 1 July 2019 and were aged 60-64.
 The good news is that until you are eligible to make retirement withdrawals, you may be eligible for compulsory employer contributions of 3% of your salary or wages, and the annual Government contribution of $521.43 each year.